Print

 Filling

-2. In the bowl of a stand mixer fitted with the beater attachment, or using handheld electric beaters, beat the cream cheese until it is very smooth, 3 to 4 minutes.
-Pause mixing and scrape down the bottom and sides of the bowl.
-Add the sugar to the cream cheese and beat on medium speed until incorporated and fluffy, 3 more minutes.
+1. In the bowl of a stand mixer, beat the cream cheese until very smooth, 3–4 minutes.
+Scrape down the bowl.
+Add the sugar and beat on medium speed until incorporated and fluffy, 3 more minutes.

-3. Add in the eggs and egg yolk, one at a time, making sure to beat well after each addition.
-Beat in the vanilla bean paste, coffee, liqueur (if using) and salt.
-Add in the crème fraiche and continue to beat until the batter is very smooth, light and well combined, 4 more minutes.
+2. Add the eggs and egg yolk one at a time, beating well after each addition.
+Beat in the vanilla bean paste, dissolved coffee, coffee liqueur (if using), and salt.
+Add the crème fraîche and beat until the batter is very smooth, light, and well combined, about 4 more minutes.

-4. Pour the filling over the cooled crust and use an offset spatula or the back of a spoon to smooth out the top.
+3. Pour the filling over the cooled crust and smooth the top with an offset spatula.

 Ganache